errbotio/errbot/docs/user_guide/plugin_development/configuration.rst

                     'USERNAME':'changeme'}

-With this in place, an admin will be able to request the default configuration template with `!config PluginExample`.
+With this in place, an admin will be able to request the default configuration template with `!plugin config PluginExample`.
 He or she could then give the command
-`!config PluginExample {'ID_TOKEN' : '00112233445566778899aabbccddeeff', 'USERNAME':'changeme'}`
+`!plugin config PluginExample {'ID_TOKEN' : '00112233445566778899aabbccddeeff', 'USERNAME':'changeme'}`
 to enable that configuration.

-It will also be possible to recall the configuration template, as well as the config that is actually set, by issuing `!config PluginExample` again.
+It will also be possible to recall the configuration template, as well as the config that is actually set, by issuing `!plugin config PluginExample` again.

 Within your code, the config that is set will be in `self.config`: